NataliaSegura/Macrocomplex-builder/README.md

   - CustomPDB.py: a module required by MacroB.py where are defined the functions of the program.
   - MB_GUI.py: a module to launch the Graphical User Interface.
 * Examples: a directory with several examples stored in sub-directories that serve as input to the program.
-* Models: an empty folder where the created complexes will be saved.
+* Images: all the images used to generate the README and the Report.
 * Templates: the raw PDB files from which we extracted the example pairwise interactions.
 * setup.py script: to install the program in the python side-packages.
 * doc: a folder with the report.md fie and report.pdf, as well as the documentation.